switowski/portfolio/src/posts/2020/ask-for-permission-or-look-before-you-leap/index.md

     return input_file.read()
 ```

 Depending on what you want to do, there might be quite a lot of checks to perform.
 And even when you think you covered everything, there is no guarantee that some unexpected problems won't prevent you from reading this file.
+You might have some race conditions if the file is deleted or permissions are changed between one "if" check and the other.
 So, instead of doing all the checks, you can "ask for forgiveness."

 With "ask for forgiveness," you don't check anything.
 You perform whatever action you want, but you wrap it in a `try/catch` block.
 If an exception happens, you handle it.
 You don't have to think about all the things that can go wrong, your code is much simpler (no more nested ifs), and you will usually catch more errors that way.
 That's why the Python community, in general, prefers this approach, often called ["EAFP"](https://docs.python.org/3/glossary.html#term-eafp) - "Easier to ask for forgiveness than permission."